What is polycythemia vera?

-Polycythemia vera is a treatable, chronic blood cancer, and a type of myeloproliferative neoplasm (MPN)
+Polycythemia vera (PV) is a treatable, chronic blood cancer, and a type of myeloproliferative neoplasm (MPN)

 In PV, the bone marrow produces too many red blood cells.
 Red blood cells carry oxygen throughout your body.